CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2020-08-22-CLUG-Meeting.md

  * 26 September, CLUG Meeting, 1300-1530, (Location TBA)

 **Future Presentations:**
- * What to do if Ubuntu won’t Boot by Rex Bouwense, 22 August
+ * The Contents of Some Linux Directories by Rex Bouwense - 26 September
  * Different ways to install a program on a Linux OS by Greg Christ - TBD
  * How to Update your computer by Rex Bouwense - TBA
  * Do a hands on installation with a group member acting as a client by Rex Bouwense – TBD
- * The Contents of Some Linux Directories by Rex Bouwense - TBD
  * How to build a computer by Ted Janecki, TBD
  * Robo Linux by Tim Kirk, TBD